sreenu1123/M3_Wiper_Control_System/1_Requirements/README.md

 * Up to 192+4 Kbytes of SRAM including 64-Kbyte of CCM (core coupled memory) data RAM.
 * Up to 1 Mbyte of Flash memory.

-# WORKING PRINCIPLE:

-* Accept that the car is the microcontroller.
-Assuming the button is hit, the principal drove (red) will turn on, Clicking again the wiper will begin, and the subsequent drove (blue) will turn on for an ideal rate.
-Assuming the button is squeezed once more, the third driven (green) will turn on, and the wiper's speed will be expanded in contrast with the past one.
-The fourth press will turn on the fourth driven (orange), and the wiper speed will be expanded as per the past one.
-The microcontroller (vehicle) is switched off after the fifth snap.

 # USES:
 # 4W & H (WHO,WHAT,WHEN,WHERE,HOW)